lerna/lerna/doc/hoist.md

 of [`npm`'s flattening](https://medium.com/pnpm/pnpms-strictness-helps-to-avoid-silly-bugs-9a15fb306308).)

-To avoid this problem, we can use the [eslint-plugin-import](https://github.com/benmosher/eslint-plugin-import) package, which has a rule `no-extraneous-dependencies` that can warn when an import is made from an unspecified package.
+To avoid this problem, we can use the [eslint-plugin-import](https://github.com/benmosher/eslint-plugin-import) package, which has a rule `no-extraneous-dependencies` or `no-implicit-dependencies` in [tslint](https://palantir.github.io/tslint) that can warn when an import is made from an unspecified package.
 It is enabled by default in the 'recommended' config.
 Otherwise, we should check by hand that all new imports come from packages specified in